Monstr Sense Technologies

 Grant in 2021

-Arithmik specializes in providing hardware solutions tailored for artificial intelligence and high-performance computing applications.
-The company focuses on researching integrated circuits that minimize device and interconnect circuit scaling requirements.
-By doing so, Arithmik enables manufacturers to utilize advanced integrated circuit technology designed for parallel and distributed computing.
-This technology is reconfigurable at run-time through a compiler, allowing for greater flexibility and efficiency in computing tasks.
-Through its innovative approach, Arithmik aims to support the evolving demands of the AI and HPC sectors.
+Arithmik specializes in providing hardware solutions tailored for artificial intelligence and high-performance computing (HPC) applications.
+The company focuses on researching integrated circuits, aiming to reduce the scaling requirements of devices and interconnect circuits.
+This approach allows computer manufacturers to utilize integrated circuit technology that excels in parallel and distributed computing.
+Additionally, Arithmik's solutions are designed to be reconfigurable at runtime through a compiler, enhancing flexibility and performance for emerging AI and HPC tasks.

 BlueDot Photonics